Clarence Fountain, Leader And Founding Member Of Blind Boys Of Alabama, Dies At 88

 Clarence Fountain, a foundational American gospel singer and the last remaining co-founder of Blind Boys of Alabama, died June 3 in Baton Rouge, La. at the age of 88, his manager Charles Driebe confirmed to NPR.
 No cause was given.

 Blind Boys of Alabama, originally called the Happyland Jubilee Singers when the group was founded in 1944, played a large role in shepherding gospel music into mainstream popularity.
-Largely due to Fountain's holy dedication, the band forever resisted calls to transition into the more commercial genres they helped birth: R&B and rock and roll.
+Largely due to Fountain's holy dedication, the band forever resisted calls to transition into the more commercial genres it helped birth: R&B and rock and roll.
 "There was no way we were going to go pop or rock," Fountain is quoted in a press release confirming his death.
 "Who needed it?
 Our bellies were full, we had no headaches, we were happy.
 At least I was happy, singing real gospel."
 Fountain's pop resistance resulted in the severing of at least two professional relationships — one with the manager of Ray Charles, the other with Specialty Records, the Blind Boys' label during the early '50s.

 In fact, Fountain was present for the signing of a contract that would make Sam Cooke one of the most popular singers of the century, after Cooke decided to transition away from gospel.
 "When the man gave him a contract he gave me one, too.
 He offered me one, I just didn't take it," Fountain told the Oxford American in 2010.
 "I thought it was a thing that he shouldn't have done.
 But listen, you can't control people.
 Y'know?
 They have a mind of their own.
 And I think that the Lord gave me a few more years, just for that particular thing that I did.
 I ain't saying it's true!
 But I'm here, and he gone."